-6 Best Momentum Scanner Tools & Indicators [With Guide]
+6 Best Momentum Scanner Tools and Indicators

 Momentum trading is kind of like betting on streaks.
 If the New York Yankees have won eight games in a row, then many gamblers will bet on them to keep on winning because, as some sports analyst is bound to remark, “They’ve got momentum.”